mit-cml/appinventor-sources/appinventor/appengine/src/com/google/appinventor/server/aiagent/resources/yail_grammar.md

 ## Code Style Rules

-**Statement primitives cannot be used as values.** Primitives ending with `!` that mutate data in place (`yail-list-set-item!`, `yail-list-remove-item!`, `yail-list-insert-item!`, `yail-list-append!`, `yail-list-add-to-list!`, `yail-dictionary-set-pair`, `yail-dictionary-delete-pair`, `yail-dictionary-recursive-set`, `yail-dictionary-combine-dicts`) are **statement blocks** — they have no output connector and **CANNOT** be nested inside expressions.
+**Statement primitives cannot be used as values.** Primitives ending with `!` that mutate data in place (`yail-list-set-item!`, `yail-list-remove-item!`, `yail-list-insert-item!`, `yail-list-append!`, `yail-list-add-to-list!`, `yail-dictionary-set-pair`, `yail-dictionary-delete-pair`, `yail-dictionary-recursive-set`, `yail-dictionary-combine-dicts`, `yail-matrix-set-cell!`) are **statement blocks** — they have no output connector and **CANNOT** be nested inside expressions.
 They must appear as standalone statements in a `begin`, event handler body, or procedure body.
 When you need to mutate a collection and then use it as a value, use `let` to bind the collection to a local variable, mutate it with the statement primitive, then reference the variable.

 ```scheme
 ;; BAD — yail-list-append! is a statement, cannot be used as a value